 We are highly dependent on Eric E. Poma, Ph.D., our Chief Executive Officer and Chief Scientific Officer, the loss of whose services may adversely impact the achievement of our objectives.
 Dr. Poma could leave our employment at any time, as he is an "at will" employee.
 Recruiting and retaining other qualified employees, consultants and advisors for our business, including scientific and technical personnel, will also be crucial to our success.
 Our recently announced strategic prioritization and restructuring may result in the loss of personnel with deep institutional or technical knowledge.
 Further, the transition could potentially disrupt our operations and relationships with employees, suppliers and partners and due to added costs, operational inefficiencies, decreased employee morale and productivity and increased turnover.
 Furthermore, these personnel changes may increase our dependency on the other members of our leadership team and other employees that remain with us, who are not contractually obligated to remain employed with us and may leave at any time.
-Any such departure could be particularly disruptive and, to the extent we experience additional turnover, competition for top talent is high such that it may take some time to find a candidate that meets our requirements.
+Any such departure could be particularly disruptive and, to the extent we experience additional turnover, competition for to talent is high such that it may take some time to find a candidate that meets our requirements.
 Our competitors may seek to use these transitions and the related potential disruptions to gain a competitive advantage over us.
-There is currently a shortage of highly qualified personnel is intense and the turnover rate can be high.
-We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
+There is currently a shortage of highly qualified personnel in our industry, which is likely to continue.
+Additionally, this shortage of highly qualified personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.